BioBit/AuraGPT/README.md

 ```
 > **Note**
 >
 > The volume 'source:' will be on your host machine.
 You can provide any folder that you like.
 Preferably, it is in your home directory.
+Do not change the target.
+>
+> image: may change depending what you named in during image building.

+Under Advanced mode for environmental variables, post this:

 ```
 DISCORD_BOT_TOKEN=